OptimalDesignLab/PDESolver.jl/doc/interfaces.md

 A minor iteration callback function is being considered.

+### Variable Conversion
+Every physics module should define and export a function

+`function convertFromNaturalToWorkingVars{Tsol}(params::ParamType{2, :var_type},
+               qc::AbstractArray{Tsol,1}, qe::AbstractArray{Tsol,1})`

+that converts from the "natural" variables in which to write an equation to some other set of variables at a node.
+For the Euler equations, the "natural" variables would be the conservative variables, and one example of "other" variables would be the entropy variables.

 ##NonlinearSolvers
 The `NonlinearSolvers` module does not define any abstract types, but it does place some requirements on the other components of PDESolver.